ManuelIni/ai-lofi/README.md

 For the visuals, we used RunwayML's Gen-1 video diffusion model to generate a futuristic version of the iconic Study Girl animation.
 The original video can be seen [here](https://www.youtube.com/watch?v=jfKfPfyJRdk).

 This project was made during the module COMPP by Guillaume Massol at Lucern University of Applied Sciences and Arts.

+## The Team

+Hannes Salzmann: dataset, training and creation of the website

+Manuel Ineichen: Model research, dataset, audio pre- and postprocessing, training and documentation.

 ## The Model
 We used [HarmonAI's](https://www.harmonai.org) Dance Diffusion model, specifically the pretrained checkpoints "maestro-150k" and "jmann-small-190k".